-- Never, ever, ever, ever put your poems in different colors or accent them with clip-art.
+Never, ever, ever, ever put your poems in different colors or accent them with clip-art.
 This isn’t fun.
 This is distracting and irritating.

-- Eschew abstractions.
+Eschew abstractions.
 Yes, some of the very best poets do engage with abstractions, but they do it in ways that engage the tangible.
 “Love” in Sylvia Plath “set [her] going like a fat gold watch.”
 It didn’t “descend from the cerulean blue heavens on the wings of temptation.”
 Fat gold watch = good writing.
 “The cerulean blue heavens” and “the wings of temptation” = terrible, terrible.
 For the purposes of this course, I want you to use clear, specific, and significant details.
 Fat gold watch = clear, specific, and significant detail.
 Love = abstraction.
 “The cerulean blue heavens” and “the wings of temptation” = flowery, overblown, cliché, abstract, highly coded, unrealistic, and uninteresting language.
 We will talk about this throughout the semester.

-- Slam poetry and spoken word are compelling art forms, but they are not a part of this course.
+Slam poetry and spoken word are compelling art forms, but they are not a part of this course.
 Think about it this way: You wouldn’t expect to make sculpture in a painting class, so why would slam poetry—a form of performance art—fulfill requirements in a class about poetry on the page?
 If you want to talk about slam or spoken word, please make an appointment with me, and I’ll be happy to talk about these topics.

 Always read your poems aloud when you write, edit, or revise.
 You’ll be surprised how much your poems will begin to engage the part of you that’s geared toward rhythm and sound.
 You’ll hear internal rhyme and hear where the poem slows down or speeds up.
 You might even find where there’s some grammatical hiccups, and it allows you to distance yourself from your head.
 When you read aloud your poems, you become audience to your own poem.
 This distance will make it easier for you to recognize what’s working and not working, too.

 Sometimes you have to kill your darlings.
 This phrase has been in almost every writing workshop in the last one hundred years, but it still remains true.
 Say you love one section of your poem and you’ve crafted a compelling narrative around that section, but the section you love so dearly derails the narrative by waxing poetic.
 You may have to remove it to save the poem.
 But hold onto it.
 You never know when a new poem might come out of it.

 Sometimes the best revision is to start a new poem.
 Regardless of whether or not a poem makes the cut, you should learn something from the process of writing it and sharing it with others.
 What we learn from one poem we take with us into the next, and the next, and the next.
 We’ll talk more about revision as the first one’s due, but keep this in mind throughout the semester.